Ukraine's grain is ready to go. But ships aren't. Why? Risk

 “You can’t risk those lives without something concrete and acceptable to the shipowners and to their charterers to move grain,” she said.

+“Shipowners and insurance companies are scared, they haven’t received any reliable security guarantees,” Melnyk said.

+“We’re seeing just words and promises, which are worth little at a time of war,” he added.

-Marine insurers reached by The Associated Press declined to comment on whether they would provide coverage for these ships.
+Marine insurers reached by AP declined to comment on whether they would provide coverage for these ships.

 The war has wreaked havoc on global trade, stranding over 100 ships in Ukraine's many ports.

-Since the war began, 22 bulk carriers and cargo ships have been stuck at the three ports included in the export agreement, data from Lloyd’s List Intelligence shows.
-Around 13 are docked at Chornomorsk, six in Odesa and three at Yuzhny.
+At the three ports in the export agreement, 13 bulk carriers and cargo ships have been stuck at Chornomorsk, six in Odesa and three at Yuzhny, data from Lloyd’s List Intelligence shows.

 Some of those ships might still have crews aboard that could be mobilized to start exporting grains.

 Over the 2021-2022 marketing year, Russia exported about 30 million tons of wheat, according to Refinitiv trade flows.
 That is the lowest level since 2017, in part because of the chilling effect of sanctions.
-Russian fertilizer exports also saw a drop of 25% in the first quarter of the year compared with the same period last year, in part due to Western sanctions, Malysh said.
+Russian fertilizer exports also dropped 25% in the first quarter of the year compared with the same period last year, Malysh said.

 For ships heading to Ukraine's three ports, smaller Ukrainian pilot boats will guide the vessels through approved corridors.
 The entire operation, including the scheduling of ships along the route, will be overseen by a Joint Coordination Center in Istanbul staffed by officials from Ukraine, Russia, Turkey and the United Nations.